ZornLab/Mona/README.md

 ## Getting started

-Opening Mona is a straightforward process using the code below, which should launch it within your web browser.
-At the moment Mona has been tested for individual use, but hosting it online is also possible.
+Opening Mona is done using the code below, which should launch it within your web browser.
+At the moment Mona has been tested for individual use, but hosting is also possible.

 ```
 library(Mona)
 mona()
 ```

 A test dataset is available to immediately begin trying out its features (see 'View datasets').
-To explore your own datasets, some additional steps are needed.
+Users can also click the top left and view the 'Help' section for guidance on using Mona.

 ## Data preparation

+To explore your own datasets, some additional steps are needed.
 Mona should be thought of as a layer on top of Seurat, which handles the actual data prepration.
-For a consistent and reliable experience, we recommended processing your datasets with the included functions, which try to follow the best practices and use the latest features in Seurat.
+For a consistent and reliable experience, we recommended processing your datasets with the included functions, which try to follow the best practices in Seurat.
 The steps for a single dataset will be similar to the following:

 ```
 counts <- Read10X("raw_data/dataset")